GregoireHebert/tamagotchi/README.md

-# Tamagotchi
+Tamagotchi
 ==========

 A colleague of mine once came with a fish at work.
-At first I thought, wwaow, I need one too !
+At first I thought, waow, I need one too !
 And then I thought of every single day I won't be able to feed him :( This is when I decided as a side project to build a Tamagotchi Like project, and use an AI to decide what's to do next.

 The tamagotchi has need such as hunger, sleepiness and sometimes wants to play.